Rbel12b/cpplib/README.md

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE see [LICENSE](LICENSE) for details.
+This project is licensed under AGPL-3.0 see [LICENSE](LICENSE) for details.

 ## Contribution